JoeyBryson/joey_AES/BUILD.md

 # Build system

 This project uses a manually coded makefile system.
 The core directory files are compiled into a library libcore.a which is then a dependency for the file-utilities directory which is compiled into the libutil.a library.
-All tests are performed using these libraies as source files.
-The CLI executables also depends on these libraies.
+All tests are performed using these libraries as source files.
+The CLI executables also depends on these libraries.
 This guide explains how to compile the project for both Linux and Windows binaries.

 ## Prerequisites